alexreardon/memoize-one/README.md

 console.log(memoized.length); // 0
 ```

 There is no (great) way to correctly set the `.length` property of the memoized function while also supporting ie11.
-Once we [remove ie11 support](https://github.com/alexreardon/memoize-one/issues/125) then we will set the `.length` property of the memoized function to match the original function
+Once we [remove ie11 support](https://github.com/alexreardon/memoize-one/issues/125) then we plan on setting the `.length` property of the memoized function to match the original function

 [→ discussion](https://github.com/alexreardon/memoize-one/pull/124).

 ## Memoized function `type`

-The resulting function you get back from `memoize-one` has *almost* the same `type` as the function that you are memoizing
+The resulting function you get back from `memoize-one` has _almost_ the same `type` as the function that you are memoizing

 ```ts
 declare type MemoizedFn<TFunc extends (this: any, ...args: any[]) => any> = {